 How diet can help with winter depression?

-When I say diet, I am not referring to a particular diet, but to what we eat in a normal day.
-We can support our body during winter period by consuming foods that contain tryptophan, the basic substance from which serotonin is made.
+When I say diet, I am not referring to a particular diet, but to what we eat on a normal day.
+We can support our body during the winter period by consuming foods that contain tryptophan, the basic substance from which serotonin is made.
 Allowing our body to have enough resources to produce serotonin by itself is a good plus in winter.
 However, we should not exaggerate.

 It is important that in general we have a varied and balanced diet in which we have vegetables, fruits, proteins, carbohydrates and fats.
 And in general we avoid excessive carbohydrate consumption which could lead to gaining weight.